 Highlights: Alert, Social, Humorous.

 Sealyham Terriers are often described as having a sly sense of humor that’s almost a bit mischievous.
-They’ve rightfully earned their reputation of being small clown dogs.
+They’ve rightfully earned their reputation of being small clown dogs by providing owners with great entertainment.

-On the flip side, they’re quite friendly around humans and make excellent companion dogs.
+On the flip side, they’re very friendly around humans and make excellent companion dogs.
 Their natural hunting instincts give them the alertness to become the respected watchdog they are.

 25. Bedlington Terrier